 What’s the secret to a long and healthy life?
-All centenarians have their own habits and morning routines they swear by.
-From whiskey shots to daily naps to ice cream, here's what some very old people credit for their lengthy lifespan.
+All centenarians have their own habits and morning routines by which they swear.
+In July, the world's oldest woman—116-year-old Brooklynite Susannah Mushatt Jones—attributed her longevity to a daily dose of four strips of bacon.
+For 110-year-old Agnes Fenton, “three cans of Miller High Life a day and a shot of good booze at 5 p.m.” does the trick (Johnnie Walker Blue is her drink of choice).
+From daily naps to ice cream, here's what some very old people credit for their lengthy lifespan.

 In 2011, Huffington Post interviewed a centenarian named Ruth.
 Since the age of 92, Ruth has committed to weekly Pilates classes.
 She also has a mean sense of style.